Table of Contents

 will be 0.
 After you write out 5 bytes, your position will be

 file position.
-It takes three parameters: a Handle
+It takes three parameters: a Handle, a SeekMode,

 and a position.